fent/node-ytdl-core/README.md

 Youtube updates their website all the time, it's not that rare for this to stop working.
 If it doesn't work for you and you're using the latest version, feel free to open up an issue.
 Make sure to check if there isn't one already with the same error.

-If you'd like to help fix the issue, look at the type of error first.
-If you're getting the following error

-    Could not extract signature deciphering actions

-Run the tests at `test/irl-test.js` just to make sure that this is actually an issue with ytdl-core.
+Run the tests at `test/irl-test.js` to make sure this is really an issue with ytdl-core.

-    mocha test/irl-test.js
+    npm run test:irl

-These tests are not mocked, and they try to start downloading a few videos.
+These tests are not mocked, they try to start downloading a few videos.
 If these fail, then it's time to debug.

-For getting started with that, you can look at the `extractActions()` function in [`/lib/sig.js`](https://github.com/fent/node-ytdl-core/blob/master/lib/sig.js).
+If the error you're getting is signature deciphering, check `lib/sig.js`.
+Otherwise, the error is likely within `lib/info.js`.

 # Install